This post may contain affiliate links. For more information, please read my disclosure policy.

 - Add cumin, chili powder, paprika and sauté for an additional minute, stirring constantly.

 - Add chicken broth and lime juice.
-Bring to a simmer.
+Bring to a gentle boil.

 - Add beans, bean paste and chicken.
-Stir well to combine and bring back to a simmer.
-Season with salt and pepper, to taste.
+Stir well to combine and bring back to a gentle boil.
+Season with desired amounts of salt and pepper.
 Reduce heat to maintain a gentle simmer and cook for 15 minutes.

 - Top with fresh chopped cilantro and additional desired toppings.